Full-Time

 PDF, DOC, DOCX, up to 4 MB

 Circle is a financial technology firm that helps businesses use digital currencies and public blockchains for various financial activities, including payments and commerce.
 The company provides a platform that allows clients, ranging from small businesses to large corporations, to engage with digital currencies securely and efficiently.
 Circle's services include facilitating transactions and offering financial applications that utilize blockchain technology.
 Unlike many competitors, Circle focuses on a wide range of clients and generates revenue through transaction fees and service charges related to digital currency transactions.
-The company's goal is to empower businesses to take advantage of the benefits of digital finance.
+The company's goal is to empower businesses globally to take advantage of the benefits of digital finance.

 Company Size